Good Night, and Good Luck (play): Critical reception

 The production received mostly positive reviews, with critics praising Clooney's performance and the play's faithfulness to the source material, timely subject matter, and lavish scenic design.
 Jesse Green of The New York Times selected the production as a Critics' Pick, describing it as "a slender, swift and healthy exercise in hagiography".
-Green praised David Cromers "suave direction" and Clooney's performance as being full of "wit, integrity and charming modesty."
-Frank Rizzo of Variety wrote, "This transfer from screen to stage is as intense and laser-focused as the penetrating gaze coming from its star and co-writer, George Clooney."
-Sara Holden of Vulture wrote, "there's undeniably something bracing about Clooney's revisitation" and added "Clooney – probably the closest thing contemporary Hollywood has to a Cary Grant – carries [a] sense of responsibility onto the stage".
+Green praised David Cromer's "suave direction" and Clooney's performance as being full of "wit, integrity and charming modesty."
+Frank Rizzo of Variety wrote: "This transfer from screen to stage is as intense and laser-focused as the penetrating gaze coming from its star and co-writer, George Clooney."
+Sara Holden of Vulture wrote that "there's undeniably something bracing about Clooney's revisitation" and added: "Clooney – probably the closest thing contemporary Hollywood has to a Cary Grant – carries [a] sense of responsibility onto the stage".
 Dalton Ross, in Entertainment Weekly, praised the performances, the set, the ending and the production generally, but he felt the play's close retelling of the film plot was "both a strength and a weakness".
 He quibbled primarily with the convention of Clooney facing upstage to portray Murrow's broadcasts on television.

 Some mixed or negative reviews questioned the play's theatricality and high ticket prices.
-Adam Feldman of Time Out wrote, "consumers should be warned that nothing in this perfectly pleasant production is better than what you can get at home by renting the movie for $3.99."
+Adam Feldman of Time Out wrote that "consumers should be warned that nothing in this perfectly pleasant production is better than what you can get at home by renting the movie for $3.99."
 Frank Scheck of New York Stage Review opined that "there's nothing inherently theatrical" about the production" and that it "pretty much replicates the film".
 David Gordon of TheaterMania described it as an "empty reassembly of their screenplay" which lacks tension, adding that "the play doesn’t trust the audience to see the parallels between past and present, creating little more than a well-intentioned echo chamber instead of a gripping 90-minutes of theater."